ephraimkunz/gedcomx-rs/gedcomx/README.md

 - [ ] [GEDCOM X Atom Extensions 1.0](https://github.com/FamilySearch/gedcomx-rs/blob/master/specifications/atom-model-specification.md)
 - [ ] [GEDCOM X RS 1.0](https://github.com/FamilySearch/gedcomx-rs/blob/master/specifications/rs-specification.md)

+## Features
+- Well tested: hundreds of unit tests and some large integration tests.
+Integration tests parsing of all the recipes in the [Recipe Book](http://www.gedcomx.org/Recipe-Book.html) as well as other test data from the [Java Gedcomx implementation](https://github.com/FamilySearch/gedcomx-java).
+- Use the builder pattern to safely build GEDCOM X data models.
+- XML and JSON serialization and deserialization supported.

 ## Usage and Documentation
 Full crate documentation and examples is available [here](https://docs.rs/gedcomx).